seejwy/skapi-doc/database/README.md

 ```

 :::warning Note
-You can only delete up to 100 records at a go when using an array of record IDs.
+You can only delete up to 100 records at a time.
 :::

-You can also delete all of a user's records from a table within an access group.
+### Example: Deleting User's Records from a Table
-Here is an example of deleting all records created by the user in table 'A' in a public access group:
+You can delete all records belonging to a user from a table within an access group.
+Here's an example of deleting all records created by the user in the "A" table with a public access group:

 ```js
 let query = {